AhmedThahir/uni-notes/docs/Economics/Econometrics/01_Intro.md

 | ------- | ----------------- | --------------- |
 | Analyze | experimental data | Real world data |

-## Monetary Policy

-Policy that deals with finances of a country; most importantly, the money supply.

-## Currency

-is just a medium of exchange.

-It eliminates the need for ‘coincidence of wants’- that both parties agree to trade the exact goods and services which the other party also wants.

-## Rationality

-Decisions taken in order to maximize self-interest and happiness.

-## Banking

-Central bank regulates interest rates through [rapport rate](#rapport-rate).

-In order to increase interest rate, (i think this missing part is central bank would increase rapport rate)

-### Rapport Rate

-Rate at which central banks lends to commercial banks

-### Interest Rate

-Rate at which commercial banks lends to the public.

-#### Theory

-- Inflation $\propto$ Money Supply $\propto$ $\frac{1}{\text{Interest Rate}}$
-- Interest Rate $\propto$ Rapport Rate

-However, this may **not always** be true

-1. Interest Rate $\not \propto$ Rapport Rate Commericial banks may not follow the same as central bank, if they have high liquidity (lots of hot cash)
-2. Inflation $\not \propto \frac{1}{\text{Interest Rate}}$
-   People may not always spend more just because of higher money supply caused by lower interest rates

 ## Type of Relationships

 - One-way